Ben-G/TIL/Reading/Book_Notes/The_Effective_Engineer.md

     - Maximize impact
     - Are actionable
       - I.e. changes in metric can be direcly tied to changes in product
-    - Are response, yet robust
+    - Are responsive, yet robust
       - Responsive: updates quickly enoug to give feedback on whether a change was positive or negative
       - Robust: things outside of team's control should not lead to a lot of noise in the metric
 - Without metrics; we can only guess what is wrong with software.
 Should measure performance and other key metrics and make them visible to team in form of dashboards.